Eminence Gris

 According to ”VLA,” the biography of Victoria Lopez de Araneta, written by granddaughter Bettina Araneta Teodoro: ”And then there was the party given by Esperanza Cu-Unjieng, before she became a nun [ and, many years later, Mother Esperanza of the Assumption Convent ].
 The party began at 11 o’ clock on the morning, in an industrial area bordering the Pasig River.
 There the guests boarded two motor launches — one for the young and one for the old — and enjoyed the sail along the river to the Cu-Unjieng residence in Mandaluyong.”

 “Victoria and Salvador were partnered together at this party, a social custom to ensure that everyone had a companion.
 It was a decision the hostess — according to Victoria and Salvador’s daughter, Regina — always claimed was ultimately responsible for the Aranetas’ union.
-Regina also believes this was the only time her parents had been on anything resembling a date.”
+Regina also believes this was the only time her parents had been on anything resembling a date.” [ Actually, Salvador Zaragoza Araneta and Victoria Ledesma Lopez were initially brought together by Salvador’s friend and Victoria’s relative Ernesto Ledesma, but Esperanza Cu-Unjieng certainly played a succeeding, pivotal role. — Carmen Lopez Araneta-Segovia ]

 The Assumption Convent was an expensive and exclusive girls’ school — perhaps the Philippine equivalent of Farmington and Miss Porter’s in the United States — and in the 1950s, all of the students, with no exception, came from affluent Filipino families.
 All of the students spoke Spanish fluently, as it was invariably spoken in their homes.
 And for more elegance, French language classes were offered, French I and II.

-The Assumption Convent hierarchy then was headed by “Notre Mere” [ "Our Mother" ], the Mother Provincial, a position always held by a French nun.
+The Assumption Convent hierarchy then was headed by “Notre Mere” [ “Our Mother” ], the Mother Provincial, a position always held by a French nun.
 Then came the Mother Superior, “Madame Veronique,” who was also French.
 After her came “Madame Angela,” Sor Angela Ansaldo, the pretty daughter of a prominent Manila family.
-Then, preceding everybody else, was “Madame Espy,” Sor Esperanza Cu-Unjieng, heiress to a large Chinese fortune.
+Then, preceding everybody else, was “Madame Espy,” Mother Esperanza Cu-Unjieng, heiress to a large Chinese fortune.

-The ladies remembered the otherwise aristocratic ”Madame Espy” on the telephone lapsing into fluent Chinese as she ordered the day’s “merienda” of “siopao” and “siomai” for the students from the popular “Ma Mon Luk” Restaurant.
+The ladies remembered the otherwise aristocratic “Madame Espy” on the telephone lapsing into fluent Chinese as she ordered the day’s “merienda” of “siopao” and “siomai” for the students from the popular “Ma Mon Luk” restaurant.
 If one did not see her in her nun’s habit, one would think that she was a Chinese woman in her cheongsam with the tight shoes.

 There is a famous story of how Mother Esperanza summoned an incorrigibly tardy student and her parents.
 The young lady, her mother, and her father arrived at Mother Esperanza’s office.
 The parents politely explained that their daughter was occasionally tardy because the car — apparently their only one — first had to bring her older siblings to their schools.